karim-abdel/Explaining-RL-Decisions-with-Trajectories/Grid-World/README.md

 This folder is regarding experiments of 'Explaining RL Decisions with Trajectories': A Reproducibility Study.

+## Instructions for usage:

+1. Before running the code-base, install the dependencies using:
+    ```
+        conda create -n xrl python=3.8 -y
+        conda activate xrl
+        pip install -r requirements.txt
+        python -m ipykernel install --user --name xrl
+    ```

+2. Launch `gridworld_expts.ipynb` using a jupyter server.
+Activate the `xrl` kernel and run the file to generate the results from the paper.

+__Acknowledgements__: We use Dynamic Programming implementation from [andrecianflone/dynaq/](https://github.com/andrecianflone/dynaq/) and we are thankful to the authors for making it publicly available.

+## Files description:

 The files are concerning the following parts of our study: